Hanif-SR/Networking/Explanation.md

-# 🖧 Computer Network Overview
+# Computer Network Overview

-This project showcases a basic computer network topology using Cisco Packet Tracer, integrating core networking devices, client systems, servers, and IoT technology.

----

-## 🌐 Networking Fundamentals
+## Networking Fundamentals

 ### IP Addressing & Subnetting
 Every device in a network requires an IP address to communicate.
 IP addresses are often grouped using **subnets**, which define how many devices can exist within a particular range.
 These are based on binary values and categorized into **classes** (A, B, C, etc.) depending on network size.